ChristineEC/Lets-Swim/README.md

 For a reminder of the correct syntax for using the hover pseudoclass, I referred to the Love Running video Navigation Styling 2 as well as [MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover).
 My first solution worked in the browser but failed a validation test, and that is when I consulted MDN.

-I resolved an error message concerning the nav elements containing more than one class attribute, with class= used twice, by placing both attributes inside the same set of parentheses.
+I resolved an error message the nav elements containing more than one class attribute, with class= used twice, by placing both attributes inside the same set of parentheses.

-###Main Section - Homepage

-The main section of the home page has a simple, bold and easy to read headline and tag, announcing the nature of services and intended audience.
-This is followed by a section with a water background and collage of photos depicting swimmers of all ages and cultural backgrounds, as well as images encouraging acceptance of differences, including one for autism.
-Further text details the business's broader objective of inclusion and inviting the user to visit the activities page for more details about the business's offerings.

-Originally, the headline and tag were placed against the water background, but this required a lighter container box for purposes of visibility, and it was felt that this feature did not work well on the slimmest mobile phones.
-Therefore, it was decided to keep the headings section separate at the top.
-Moving the water background to the images section also helped with the styling of the images.
-These were set to flex flow (row), and they looked better on a wide variety of devices with a background instead of the default white.
-A more experienced developer with more time could simply have the images in a row, with the user able to use an arrow to make scroll horizontally through the images.
+### Main section

+#### Hero section
+The hero section features an h2-level headling and an h3-level tagline, appearing prominently against a background of pool water and flanked on both sides by images, one of a child wearing goggles in a pool, and one of a woman wearing a burkini.
+The heading states the primary offering of private swim lessons, and the tagline alerts the reader to the fact that special accommodations are offered.
+So right away, both the images and the prominent tagline alert the user to the nature of the intended audience people who have special requirements, or not, as the case may be.
+The images were styled as circles, with a lighter border to make them stand out against the background and make them slightly resemble bubbles.
+Originally, there were only 2 such images, but that didn't work well on laptop-sized screens, so another image was added, making the section attractive on all screen sizes, again using flex and media queries.

+/* include image here */

+The hero section is followed by a section called Why Learn to Swim, described above in the general site description.

+#### About Us section

+The About Us section has an anchor tag at its h2 header, enabling the navigation link in the header to function, and the section includes a short description of the site owners and further points to the objective of the website, which is to attract students who may otherwise find it difficult to access swimming lessons, by discussing the site-owner's inspiration for offering the swim lessons.
+In accordance with the site's objective, the most prominent feature of the About Us section is a list of possible accommodations and an invitation, or a call to action, to the user to contact the site owner through the contact form.
+The regular business hours appear in a simple table at the bottom of this section.

+#### Contact section
+Like the About Us section, the Contact section has an anchor tag at its h2 header, enabling the navigation link in the header to function.
+It includes the location, phone number and email to the business, followed by an invitation to the user to fill out the contact details in the included form.
+The form consists of three labeled elements, the first a text input box where the user is to enter their name.
+The second is an email input that accepts only email addresses.
+That is, it warns the user if an incorrectly formatted text is entered.
+The third input field is for user comments or questions.
+It comprised a text-entry field with an additional inside-the-box label stating that the maximum number of characters allowed is 500.
+The user's text input wraps inside the box.
+/* include here source of information for the last feature */

+#### Footer
+The footer section contains text of the site owner's location and contact details, followed by two icons that represent links to social media.
+The links open in separate tabs.
+Aria-labels are included for screen readers, inviting the user to visit the organization on several social media sites and informing them that the link will open in a new tab.

+/ * Testing and Validation */

 All images that failed to load, showing alt text instead, were removed and, if necessary,  replaced.

 Testing for responsiveness was done continually.
 One of the problems encountered is that the photos on the main page would stack up over the header and outside the background against which they were intended to display.